devtut/generate/docs/python/subprocess-library.md

 in the case the subcommand output do not have EOL character, the above snippet does not work.
 You can then read the output character by character as follows:

 ```
-process = subprocess.Popen(&lt;your_command&gt;, stdout=subprocess.PIPE)
+process = subprocess.Popen(<your_command>, stdout=subprocess.PIPE)
 while process.poll() is None:
     output_line = process.stdout.read(1)

 ```

 The `1` specified as argument to the `read` method tells read to read 1 character at time.
 You can specify to read as many characters you want using a different number.
-Negative number or 0 tells to `read` to read as a single string until the EOF is encountered ([see here](http://web.archive.org/web/20170816195009/https://docs.python.org/2/library/io.html)).
+Negative number or 0 tells to `read` to read as a single string until the EOF is encountered ([see here](https://docs.python.org/2/library/io.html)).

 In both the above snippets, the `process.poll()` is `None` until the subprocess finishes.
 This is used to exit the loop once there is no more output to read.